Code-Institute-Submissions/stream3-/README.md

 ## Testing
+A few different types of testing was done on the web application

+1. Browser Testing

-This Application was tested across a range of browsers
+This Application was tested across a range of browsers.

+2. Mobile Responsiveness